Interactive Brokers Review 2026: The Pro Broker's Moat

 What IBKR does better than anyone:

 Margin rates are the clearest differentiator.
-At 4.14-5.14% on Pro versus 12%+ at Schwab and Fidelity, anyone who borrows against their portfolio is leaving money on the table by not being at IBKR.
+At 4.14–5.14% on Pro versus 11–13% at Schwab, Fidelity, or E*TRADE, anyone who borrows against their portfolio is leaving money on the table by not being at IBKR.
+The math got slightly less compelling after the March Fed cut — every broker's margin rate dropped in lockstep — but the spread is still 5–7 percentage points.

 Cash earns real money.
 Up to 3.14% on Pro accounts over $100K, with uninvested cash covered by the Insured Bank Deposit Sweep Program — up to $5.25 million FDIC coverage for individual accounts and $10.25 million for joint accounts.
-That is significantly more protection than the standard $250K SIPC limit.
+That is significantly more protection than the standard $250K SIPC limit at most brokers.

 The trading tools are institutional-grade and free.
 Trader Workstation (TWS), IBKR Desktop, mobile apps, Client Portal, 100+ order types, algorithmic trading, API access, paper trading — no additional cost.
-The Stock Yield Enhancement Program lets you earn extra income lending out your shares, a feature most retail brokers don't offer.
+The Stock Yield Enhancement Program lets you earn extra income lending out fully-paid shares, a feature most retail brokers do not offer at all.

 Where IBKR falls short:

 Complexity is the tax you pay for power.
 TWS was designed by quants and it shows.
-Even the "simplified" IBKR Desktop has more knobs than most people need.
-New users will spend their first week just figuring out how to place a basic order.
+Even the streamlined IBKR Desktop has more knobs than most retail investors need.
+New users will spend their first week just figuring out how to place a basic limit order with the right time-in-force.

 International market data costs add up.
-US stock/ETF data is free, but a serious global trader could spend $30-100/month on data subscriptions for non-US exchanges and Level II data.
+US stock and ETF data is free, but a serious global trader could spend $30–100 per month on data subscriptions for non-US exchanges and Level II.
+None of the comparable big-broker reviews have to disclose a separate data-fee table because they do not offer the global market access in the first place.

 Customer service is functional, not friendly.
 IBKR is built for self-sufficient traders.
-If you want hand-holding, Fidelity and Schwab are significantly better.
+Phone support exists but waits are real and reps default to assuming you know what you are doing.
+If you want hand-holding through your first margin call, Fidelity and Schwab are dramatically better.

 Who Should (and Shouldn't) Use IBKR